 - Advanced toolbox.
 Interactive Brokers’ mobile app finishes first in class when it comes to charts and technical analysis, with the ability to apply numerous indicators and drawings to examine market movements.
 Navigating quickly becomes intuitive, with asset categorized classes and easy order placing.

-- Trustworthy.
+- Trust.
 Founded in 1977, Interactive Brokers boasts a long track record and has successfully weathered previous financial crises and recessions in the global economy.
 The parent unit of Interactive Brokers is listed on Nasdaq, and the company releases financial statements, making it a highly trustworthy broker.